abr/abr_analyze/README.rst

 Setting paths
 =============

-See abr_analyze/utils/paths.py and adjust your default locations for databases, figures, and caches items
+See abr_analyze/paths.py and adjust your default locations for databases, figures, and cached items

 A default paths.py is committed, to avoid running into conflicts with you personal setup, run::

-   git update-index --assume-unchanged path_to_paths.py
+   git update-index --assume-unchanged <path to paths.py>

 this will assume the file is unchanged and will not commit it.